How to become an Actor in the UK

 Having professional headshots and a showreel will open up the door to the third essential thing you’ll need which is an agent.

-Being on the books of a good agent will not only make your life easier and free up your time to work on your skills, it will also give you access to jobs that you wouldn’t normally get exposure to.
-Not only do agents constantly work to find you roles, they will always have your best interests at heart because your gain is their gain.
+Being on the books of a good agent will not only make your life easier and free up your time to work on your skills, but it will also give you access to jobs that you wouldn’t normally get exposure to.
+Not only do agents constantly work to find you roles, but they will also always have your best interests at heart because your gain is their gain.
 Approaching agents isn’t as easy as it sounds, however.
 They get hundreds of applications a week, so be patient.
 The ideal scenario is to get in front of them and allow them to see your talent live in action, such as during the showcase event at the end of The Reel Scene 1-week acting event.

 Finally, keeping your acting skills polished is key.
 Don’t get lazy and assume you know everything.
 After all, practice makes perfect.
 Push yourself to continually learn and test your abilities to be prepared for every opportunity that knocks on your door